 I read an interesting article in the Nov 13, 2019 issue of JAMA.
-I found it interesting because of three reasons –
+I found it interesting for three reasons –

 - First, it enlightened me on the updates on the physiology of cerebral circulation.